Skip to main content

 Chapter 1

-Social and emotional skills are a range of skills that enable us to manage our emotions and thoughts, communicate with and relate to others, and explore the world around us.
+Social and emotional skills are a range of skills that shape who we are, how we manage our emotions and thoughts, communicate with and relate to others, and explore the world around us.
 They enable us, as individuals, to live a happy, healthy life.
 Collectively, all our social and emotional skills contribute to a more connected, nurturing, and thriving society.

 The Shaping Us Framework describes the core social and emotional skills that matter most.
 It comprises thirty social and emotional skills grouped into six clusters.